-That graduating class (2019) of eight Falcons won 64 games in four years and set what had been a struggling program on the right path.
+The 2019 graduating class of eight Falcons won 64 games in four years and set what had been a struggling program on the right path.
 After posting the best record in many years in 2018 (17-5), the Falcons made a quick, unexpected exit in the first round of the district tournament.
 But the veteran team bounced back in a big way in 2019, putting together an 18-8 record and a district runner-up finish that qualified SSES for its first regional playoff game since 2009.

 The program hasn’t won a district championship since 2009, but does have six to its credit, as well as a regional title in 2003.
 It has also produced a number of players who have gone on to compete at the collegiate level, including Class of 2024 grad Cade Walters (Davis & Elkins), 2021 grads Peter Balos (Ursinus) and Brock Soletti (Coast Guard Academy), 2019 grad Ben Tobio (Stevens Institute), 2011 grad Jeremy Perron (Holy Cross) and 2002 grad J.B.
 Tucker (Wake Forest).